 2000: Oops, he did it again – and again

-Britney Spears reaches the top of the US Billboard charts again thanks to the extraordinary talents of Max Martin.
-To date, this Swede has 23 Billboard number ones to his name, a haul that is matched only by Beatles producer George Martin.
-As a songwriter, Max Martin has penned 25 Billboard number ones, with only two writers ahead of him in the all-time standings: Paul McCartney (36) and John Lennon (26).
+Britney Spears reaches the top of the US Billboard charts again thanks to the extraordinary talents of producer Max Martin.
+To date, this Swede has co-written 24 Billboard number ones, a feat surpassed only by Paul McCartney (32).

 2008: Listening to music changes forever

 The launch of Swedish streaming service Spotify transforms music listening.
 For years, the industry struggled with slumping record sales as consumers turned to file-sharing and illegal downloads.
 With Spotify, the first mass-market audio streaming platform arrives.